HowProgrammingWorks/DataTypes/Exercises.en.md

 1. Implement function containing local variable with hoisting.

 - Commit example to github.
-- Use eslint to find this problem and --fix flag to remove it.
+- Use eslint to find this problem.
 - Fix example manually and commit it to github.

 ## Scalar value vs Reference